Abbas1412/Abbas1412/README.md

 # 💫 About Me:
 Hi, I’m Zamin Abbas, a Python Developer with a strong focus on backend development, API integration, and machine learning.
 I enjoy building scalable applications, optimizing performance, and solving complex problems through clean and efficient code.
-My expertise includes working with FastAPI, Flask, and Django, along with database management and cloud services.
+My expertise includes working with Python, FastAPI, Flask, and Django, along with database management and cloud services.

 ## 🌐 Socials: